khkhiu/khkhiu.github.io/_posts/2021-04-06-personal-python-pygame.md

 2. Data Visualisation with Matplotlib and Plotly
 3. Web Applications with Django

-Even though I am unlikely to go into game development, I am embarking on this project because I think it will be interesting (may or may not attempt a Tetris-esk game in the future, we will see).
+Even though I am unlikely to go into game development, I am embarking on this project because I think it will be interesting (may or may not attempt a Tetris-esk game in the future, we shall see).

 ***